raygoat/home-assistant.io/source/_components/android_ip_webcam.markdown

 ## {% linkable_title Configuration %}

-To set it up the component, add the following information to your `configuration.yaml` file:
+To set up the component, add the following information to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry